via Imago

 Article continues below this ad

-While he never opted for a basketball career, Zeke has his own NBA social circle.
-“I got great friends and those great friends who I have from Michigan and Indiana, some of them work in the NBA now.
+While Zeke never opted for a basketball career, he has his own NBA social circle.
+“I got great friends, and those great friends who I have from Michigan and Indiana, some of them work in the NBA now.
 Shout out to them.
 It’s all circled around, you guys.”

 Like Shaquille O’Neal’s kids have spoken about missing their father when the NBA took him away, Zeke doesn’t hold this against his dad.
-He spent the majority of the podcast showing gratitude to his dad.
+He spent the majority of the podcast showing gratitude in return.
 It shows that no matter how crazy it got on the court, Isiah Thomas kept it together for his family.

 ADVERTISEMENT